Business Management -

 Entrepreneurs, business management analysts, planners, teachers, consultants and bankers can all benefit.
 This includes business journalists, future master craftsmen and high school graduates.
 Some may soon enter politics or be appointed to a company's supervisory board.
 Indeed, anyone involved in economics at schools, universities, training centres or in politics can reap the rewards.

-Those who believe in 'standards' such as IFRS 18 are invited to reconsider their views on cash flow statement and income statement after reading this approach.
+Those who believe in 'standards' such as IFRS 18 are invited to reconsider their views on 'cash flow statement' and 'income statement' after reading this approach.

 Simplifying for entrepreneurs' success